This post may contain affiliate links. Please read our disclosure policy.

 For examples of the dishes used at One Dish Kitchen, please visit our Store page.

-If you’ve tried this ginger molasses cookie recipe or any recipe on One Dish Kitchen please let me know how you liked it by rating the recipe and telling me about it in the comment section below.
+If you’ve tried this molasses cookie recipe or any recipe on One Dish Kitchen please let me know how you liked it by rating the recipe and telling me about it in the comment section below.

 Also, if you take a picture please tag us on Instagram (@onedishkitchen) we’d love to see it!